-State law forbids discrimination based on sex and gender for all employees, not just those who work for the State.
-But state law is silent as to sex- and gender-based harassment.
+The State has laws forbidding discrimination based on sex and gender for all employees, not just those who work for the state.
+But state law is silent as to sex and gender-based harassment.

-Chapter 284 of the Nevada Revised Statutes governs State employees.
-This chapter contains other policy statements, including the policy against State employees using drugs or alcohol at their place of work.7 The Task Force recommends that the Governor support a statute that would include a statement that sex- and gender-based harassment by State employees violates State policy.
+Chapter 284 of the Nevada Revised Statutes governs state employees.
+This chapter contains other policy statements, including the policy against state employees using drugs or alcohol at their place of work.
+The Task Force recommends that the Governor support a statute that would include a statement that harassment by state employees violates state policy.